 - 12. Following the financial agreement mentioned above, the IARC Secretariat validated the Nouveau Centre "Programme" (detailed technical and functional specifications) and the Métropole de Lyon launched the bid for the combined design-build contract on 13 May 2016. - 13.
 Nine joint teams submitted their expression of interest.
 The appointed "first-step" jury met on 4 November 2016, with the Director representing IARC, to select the five best-adapted teams to compete for the project. - 14.
-Should there be no further significant delays, the current project timeline is as follows: - Spring 2017: submission of the projects by the five selected teams. - Autumn 2017: Second-step jury to select the best project. - Winter 2017-Winter 2018: design studies and administrative procedures. - Spring 2019-winter 2020: building works. - Spring 2021: IARC works and move. - June 2021: opening of the "Nouveau Centre". - 15.
+The five selected teams received the solicitation documents, including the specifications, on 27 January 2017 and should submit their projects by 28 May 2017. - 15.
+Should there be no further significant delays, the current project timeline is as follows: - Spring and Summer 2017: analysis of the five projects by the Technical Committee; - Autumn 2017: "Second-step" jury to select the best project; - Winter 2017-Winter 2018: design studies and administrative procedures; - Spring 2019-Winter 2020: building works; - Spring 2021: IARC works and move; - June 2021: opening of the "Nouveau Centre". - 16.
 The finalized "Programmiste" study allowed the Secretariat to assess a better defined cost of the project, which had triggered discussions on whether certain cost elements fall outside of the budget scope under the Métropole de Lyon's responsibility.
-These include items such as the physical move and installation of all or elements of IARC's operations (e.g. the substantial number of samples in the biobank, which require specialized transportation), including the purchase, transport and installation of laboratory equipment and benching and the installation of specific security requirements as mandated by the UN Security Standards. - 16.
-Other potential costs associated with the move relate to modernization to ensure the best possible working environment in the new IARC Headquarters.
+These include items such as the physical move and installation of all or elements of IARC's operations (e.g. the substantial number of samples in the biobank, which require specialized transportation), including the purchase, transport and installation of laboratory equipment and benching and the installation of specific security requirements as mandated by the UN Security Standards.

+- 17. Other potential costs associated with the move relate to modernization to ensure the best possible working environment in the new IARC Headquarters.
 This includes the replacement of some of the oversized or old office furniture, outdated laboratory equipment, as well as auditorium and meeting rooms video and sound systems.
-The Agency should also replace old freezers in the biobank and transition to a modern, automated system.

-17. The full additional costs have been estimated at €7.78 million, with a significant portion of this related to the modernization of the biobank.
-The Secretariat wished to start work well in advance on defining in detail the different costs of the move and to be proactive in efforts to mobilize resources in order to cover these costs.
-Inter alia the Director has put in place a mechanism to set aside €1.5 million from earned overheads over the five year period of 2015-2019 for this purpose.
+The Agency should also replace old freezers in the biobank and transition to a modern, automated system. - 18.
+The full additional costs have been estimated at €7.78 million, with a significant portion of this related to the modernization of the biobank.
+The Secretariat wished to start work well in advance to define the different cost elements of the move in detail and to be proactive in efforts to mobilize resources to cover these costs.
+Inter alia the Director has put in place a mechanism to set aside €1.5 million from earned overheads over the five year period from 2015 to 2019 for this purpose.
 The City of Lyon will provide €1.2 million from sales proceeds of the Latarjet and BRC buildings to be utilized to partially cover office design and installation costs.
-The residual balance of funds approved by the Governing Council (see Resolution GC/54/R6) and anticipated revenue from sales of old furniture and equipment will further contribute to cover these expenses.
-Nonetheless, the remaining unfunded balance of €5.04 million will need to be mobilized over the next five year period of 2017-2021, with a target of €2.52 million for the 2018-2019 biennium.
-The Secretariat has thus made the "Nouveau Centre" one of the priorities in its resource mobilization efforts.
+The residual balance of funds approved by the Governing Council (Resolution GC/54/R6 refers) and anticipated revenue from sales of old furniture and equipment will further contribute to cover these expenses.
+Nonetheless, the remaining unfunded balance of €5.04 million will need to be mobilized over the next five year period of 2017-2021, with a target of €2.52 million to be raised during the 2018-2019 biennium.
+The Secretariat has thus made the "Nouveau Centre" one of the priorities of its resource mobilization efforts. - 19.
+The Scientific Council reviewed progress on the "Nouveau Centre" at its 53rd session in January 2017 and fully supported the proposal of the installation of a fully automated biobank and state-of-the-art IT and laboratory facilities.